ChainAgnostic/CAIPs/CAIPs/caip-25.md

 variables to providers.
 Because they are optional, providers MAY respond with all of the requested properties, or a subset of the session properties, or no `sessionProperties` object at all; they MAY even replace the values of the optional session properties with their own values.
+Wallets may also interpret values of sessionProperties in how it assigns values (for example, which `accounts` to expose) based on flags or properties defined here.
 The `sessionProperties` object MUST contain 1 or more properties if present.

 Requesting applications are expected to persisted all of these returned properties in the session object identified by the `sessionId`.
-All properties and their values MUST conform to definitions in [CAIP-170][], and MUST be ignored (rather than persisted) if they do not.
+All properties in `sessionProperties` and their values MUST conform to definitions in [CAIP-170][], and MUST be ignored (rather than persisted) if they do not;
+similarly, nothing except valid [CAIP-217][] objects may be present in `requiredScopes`, `optionalScopes`, and `sessionScopes` arrays; all other array members should be dropped.

 ### Response